amcali/project-online-order/README.md

 # Sofia's Pizza

-Sofia's Pizza is a fictional delivery business in Singapore, that sells homemade pizzas.
+Sofia's Pizza is a fictional delivery business in Singapore, that delivers their homemade pizzas to any doorstep in Singapore.
 They focus on having an online platform to open a means to customers to be able to place orders with itemvia their website.
 Due to being a small enterprise, Sofia's Pizza only caters to delivery within in Singapore.

 This project is the representation of Sofia's Pizza's online website acting as their commercial platform to enable users to order from them and pay for their orders online.
 The link to the website is available [here](https://https://sofias-pizza.herokuapp.com)